SAP-samples/teched2022-XP260/exercises/ex0/README.md

 # Accessing the BTP services

-In the following list you will find the links to the SAP BTP Cockpit and SAP Cloud Identity Services - Identity Authentication admin console that are assigned to your seat in this workshop.
-The speakers will make the credentials for 2 users available to you, one user in SAP ID Service and one user in your custom identity provider listed below.
+## User accounts

+Please find below the user names that you may use for the exercises.
+The user account in the SAP ID Service is specific for your seat in the workshop room.
+The user name in the custom identity provider is the smae for all attendees.

-**Seat number**: XY
+**Seat number in workshop**: XY

 **Your user account in SAP ID Service (Default Identity Provider)**: BTP<XY>@example.com

 **Your user account in Identity Authentication Service (Custom Identity Provider)**: MyIASUser@bestrun.com

+## Administration console URLs

 | Seat Number | Global Account Cockpit | Identity Authentication Service console |
 | ----------- | ---------------------- | --------------------------------------- |
 | 01 | https://cockpit.eu10.hana.ondemand.com/cockpit/#/globalaccount/e286338d-1e66-4974-b013-7db15513e55a/accountModel | https://bestrun01.accounts.ondemand.com/admin/ |